Glossary

 Household Goods Carriers Bureau (HGCB or HGB)

-Part of the American Moving and Storage Association and the authority behind tariffs and The Official Transportation Mileage Guide (published by Rand McNally).
+Part of the American Moving and Storage Association and the authority behind tariffs and the Official Transportation Mileage Guide (published by Rand McNally).

 IBAN